-Social media usage has increased more than 92 percent over the last five years, and chances are, your audience has joined the ranks on the preferred platforms in your industry.
+According to Backlinko, social media usage has increased more than 92 percent over the last five years, and chances are, your audience has joined the ranks on the preferred platforms in your industry.
 For SaaS and other similar companies, there’s a wide range of hot spots where you can connect and engage with your customers.
 Facebook, LinkedIn, and Instagram are the most popular, and leveraging groups is one of the best ways to get your brand in front of consumers.

 In addition to social media, also look at places like Quora and Reddit, where consumers are asking questions about your industry and the types of services and products you offer.
 This is a great way to get inside the head of your ideal buyer, learn what pain points they experience, and determine what solutions they need to address them.

 What Is Demand Generation Marketing?

 It’s just another phrase for “lead generation,” right?
 Not exactly.
 Demand generation is one of those buzzwords that keep cropping up in marketing circles that no one can fully define.
 It’s not lead gen. It’s not growth marketing.
 It’s not inbound marketing.